MarkBuffalo/coronavirus-stats/README.md

 ## What you can do to help

-It's simple.
+Two very simple things.
 Please consider Social Distancing.
 It saves lives.
 Here's why:

 ![Image of Yaktocat](https://i.imgur.com/EzHvdeo.jpg)

+You can also do your part to stop the spread of misinformation.
+Finally, try the FIVE.

+1 HANDS - Wash them often
+2 ELBOW - Cough into it
+3 FACE - Don't touch it
+4 SPACE - Keep safe distance
+5 HOMES - Stay if you can

 # Table of Contents